openstack/adjutant/README.md

 #### What is an Action?

 Actions are a generic database model which knows what 'type' of action it is.
-On pulling the actions related to a Registration from the database we wrap it into the appropriate class type which handlings all the logic associated with that action type.
+On pulling the actions related to a Task from the database we wrap it into the appropriate class type which handlings all the logic associated with that action type.

 An Action is both a simple database representation of itself, and a more complex in memory class that handles all the logic around it.

 Each action class has the functions "pre_approve", "post_approve", and "submit".
 These relate to stages of the approval process, and any python code can be executed in those functions, some of which should ideally be validation that the data passed makes sense.

-Multiple actions can be chained together under one Registration and will execute in the defined order.
-Actions can pass information along via an in memory cache/field on the registration object, but that is only safe for the same stage of execution.
+Multiple actions can be chained together under one Task and will execute in the defined order.
+Actions can pass information along via an in memory cache/field on the task object, but that is only safe for the same stage of execution.
 Actions can also store data back to the database if their logic requires some info passed along to a later step of execution.

 See 'base.models' for a good idea of Actions.

-#### What is a Registration?
+#### What is a Task?

-A registration is a top level model representation of the request.
+A task is a top level model representation of the request.
 It wraps the request metadata, and based on the ActionView, will have actions associated with it.

 See 'api_v1.models'.

 #### What is a Token?

-A token is a unique identifier linking to a registration, so that anyone submitting the token will submit to the actions related to the registration.
+A token is a unique identifier linking to a task, so that anyone submitting the token will submit to the actions related to the task.

 See 'api_v1.models'.